-Located an hour and 15 minutes outside Hoi An, driving the 21-kilometre long Hai Van Pass, which is situated 500 metres above sea level, is a must-do.
-You’ll be rewarded with mesmerizing views of misty mountains, deserted sandy beaches, fishing villages, and lush forests.
-If you’re an experienced motorbike rider, then renting a bike and driving yourself is undoubtedly the best way to experience Vietnam’s best road.
-However, If you are not confident driving a bike and prefer to sit back and enjoy the scenery, then try a Guided Motorbike Tour.
-You’ll still get the full experience but with a local driver on a comfortable passengers’ bike, without the worry of navigating the road or finding the best places to stop.
+Located an hour and 15 minutes outside Hoi An, driving the 21-kilometre long Hai Van Pass is a must-do day trip.
+Situated 500 metres above sea level, you’ll be rewarded with mesmerizing views like misty mountains, deserted sandy beaches, fishing villages, and lush forests.
+So if you’re an experienced motorbike rider, then renting a bike and driving yourself is the best way to experience Vietnam’s best road.
+However, if you are not confident driving a bike and like to sit back and enjoy the scenery, then try a Guided Motorbike Tour.
+You’ll still get the full experience but with a local driver on a comfortable passengers’ bike.
+Without the worry of navigating the road or finding the best places to stop.

 Opening Hours: 7:30 am – 9:30 pm

 Average Time On Site: 7 hours – allow for a full day

 Distance from Hoi An: 55 kilometres (1 hour and 30 minutes)